roubachof/Sharpnado.Shadows/README.md

 ```

 ## Performance

+**Warning**: be sure to have the latest version of `Shadows` installed.
+Very big performance improvements (bitmap caching) have been implement in version 1.2.

 * On `Android`, shadows are created thanks to `RenderScript`.
 Bitmaps are cached in a global `BitmapCache`.
 For a particular color, size and blur, you will only have one instance alive.
 * On `iOS`, a `Shade` is implemented with a simple `CALayer`